This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need to stop wearing contact lenses 1 week to 3 months before your surgery.
 This depends on the kind of contact lenses you wear and how long you have been wearing them.
 Your healthcare provider will tell you when to stop wearing your contact lenses.

 - Your healthcare provider may give you medicine to help you stay calm and relaxed during surgery.
 Tell the provider if you have ever had an allergic reaction to anesthesia or numbing medicine.

 What will happen during surgery?

 - You will be given eye drops to numb your eyes so you do not feel pain.
-You may also be given medicine to help you feel calm and relaxed.
 A tool called a speculum will hold your lids apart so you cannot blink during surgery.
 A small suction ring will be placed on your cornea.
-The cornea is the clear layer that covers your iris and pupil.
 Pressure from the suction ring will cause your vision to fade and become black.
 A cutting tool will move along the track of the suction ring.
 It will cut a small, hinged cap or flap on your cornea.